Last updated: January 15, 2025

 Mortgage refinance

-If you already have a mortgage, you may be considering a refinance.
 A mortgage refinance is when you replace your existing home loan with a new one.
 Typically, people refinance their mortgage to get a lower interest rate, which could save them money over the life of their loan.

 Second mortgage

 A second mortgage is a loan that uses your home as collateral.
-The advantage of a second mortgage is that it may come with a lower interest rate than other types of loans, like unsecured personal loans.
-As a result, it can be an attractive option for homeowners who are looking to consolidate debt or make home improvements.
+The advantage of a second mortgage is that it may come with a lower interest rate than other types of loans, like personal loans.
+As a result, it can be an attractive option for homeowners looking to consolidate debt or make home improvements.

 What is a HELOC?

-READ MORE: HELOC: Home Equity Line of Credit Handbook
+READ MORE: HELOC: Home equity line of credit handbook

 Is a HELOC a second mortgage?